-2. Using an ohmmeter, measure resistance of +8 volt (or +5 volt) power input to 0 volt common.
-It should measure greater than $1K\Omega$ .
-3. ☐ If boards are separated, connect them with two 40-conductor cables.
-Length should not exceed 1 meter (3 ft).
-4. ☐ Insert board into bus.
-5. ☐ Connect a voltmeter across VCC and GND.
-6. ☐ Power ON and measure 5 volts on both the main board and the display board.
+- 1. Carefully inspect the board for any poor connections, solder bridges or incorrect components. - 2. \Box Using an ohmmeter, measure resistance of +8 volt (or +5 volt) power input to 0 volt common.
+It should measure greater than 1K Ω . - 3.
+If boards are separated, connect them with two 40-conductor cables.
+Length should not exceed 1 meter (3 ft). - 4. □ Insert board into bus. - 5.
+Connect a DC voltmeter across VCC and GND. - 6. □ Power ON and measure 5 volts on both the main board and the display board.
 Any socket on the main board will be satisfactory, typically using the corner pins.
 For example, on a 20 pin chip, use pin 10 (GND) and pin 20 (VCC).
-Or the display board, measure on any socket except the hex display sockets.
-7. $\square$ Measure 5 volts on the display board on any of the hex display sockets, pin 7 (GND) and pin 14 (LED+V).
-8. ☐ Proceed only if the voltage measurements are good.
-If not, check the regulators and the power on the bus.
-9. Optional Logic Probe checkout: a. □ Install IC U96 - 74LS240 (LED driver) b. □ Fabricate a simple, one-wire probe with a two-position header receptacle on one end and long enough to reach all points on the board.
+On the display board, measure on any socket except the hex display sockets. - 7.
+D Measure 5 volts on the display board on any of the hex display sockets, pin 7 (GND) and pin 14 (LED+V). - 8.
+D Proceed only if the voltage measurements are good.
+If not, check the regulators and the power on the bus. - 9.
+Optional Logic Probe checkout: - a.
+D Install IC U96 74LS240 (LED driver) - b. □ Fabricate a simple, one-wire probe with a two-position header receptacle on one end and long enough to reach all points on the board.
 The wire goes to pin 1 of the connector and will plug into J76.
 The board is labeled TTL logic probe and is strictly for TTL level (0 to 5 volt) signals.
-The other end of the probe can be anything - a small alligator clip, a mini hook clip, even just tinned wire. c. □ Test the probe by touching the tip to any source of +5volts on the board.
+The other end of the probe can be anything a small alligator clip, a mini hook clip, even just tinned wire. - c. □ Test the probe by touching the tip to any source of +5volts on the board.
 The Probe LED should light.
 Touch it to any ground point and the Probe LED should not light.
 Proceed after this simple test passes.
 Note that this will not detect a weak logic 1, e.g. a high-value pull-up.
 Also, if the signal being tested is pulsing, the LED will dim as a function of how much time the signal spends in the logic 1 state.
-A signal with infrequent low-going pulses may appear to be a logic 0.
-Mε em8 base RAM & ROM, option M0 (mandatory) 1.
-Bringing this up will be easiest in a currently running system where various existing parts can be disabled.
-It will be done in two steps, first the RAM and then the ROM.
-If a currently running system is not available, then the testing of the RAM and ROM portions will best be accomplished at the same time.
-2. Install the ICs and additional parts necessary to operate the RAM circuit for testing: a. □ U52 - 74LS244 (Data Out buffer) b. □ U37 - 74LS244 (Data Out to memory gate) c. □ U50 - 74LS244 (A0 - A7 buffer) d. □ U51 - 74LS244 (A8 - A15 buffer) e. □ U49 - 74LS244 (buffer for first half of the status and control signals) f. □ U54 - 74LS244 (buffer for second half of the status and control signals) f. 🔲 U54 - 74LS244 (buffer for second half of the status and control signals)
+A signal with infrequent low-going pulses may appear to be a logic 1; a signal with infrequent high-going pulses may appear to be a logic 1; a signal with infrequent high-going pulses may appear to be a logic 0.